iainctduncan/papers/source/background.rst

 we have programming that is specific to a composer or an artistic work;
 and we have programming of tools and frameworks that will be potentially be used by many people and in potentially many contexts.
-For the purpose of this discussion, I will refer to the people doing these as the "composer-programmer"
+For the purpose of this discussion, I will refer to the people doing these as the *composer-programmer*
-- a term also used by Curtis Roads in "Composing Electronic Music" (CTN: Roads 2015, 341) - and the "tools programmer" (my own terminology).
+- a term also used by Curtis Roads in "Composing Electronic Music" (CTN: Roads 2015, 341) - and the *tools-programmer* (my own terminology).
-Of course, these frequently are the same person at different times.
+Of course, these are frequently the same person at different times.
-This distinction is important, as the goals of these two programmers, and thus the ideal design of supporting technology, can frequently be very different.
+This distinction is important, as the goals of these two programmers, and thus the ideal design of supporting technology, can be very different.
-The composer-programmer likely wishes the programming tools to be as immediately convenient as possible to an individual, while the tools-programmer may be developing software for use by a larger community and may prefer design decisions
+The composer-programmer likely wishes the programming tools to be as immediately convenient to an individual as possible, while the tools-programmer may be developing software for use by a larger community and may prefer design decisions
 that favour long-term code reuse and team development at the expense of immediate convenience.
 As we will see, the various computer music languages, platforms, and approaches favour one of these hypothetical programmers to a greater or lesser degree.
-Beyond these distinctions, I use the term "computer music programming" as broadly as possible - I include as computer music programming platforms both graphic platforms with which a beginner can be immediately productive as well as general purpose programming languages that are the domain of experienced computer programmers.
+Beyond these distinctions, I use the term *computer music programming* as broadly as possible - I include as computer music programming platforms both graphic platforms with which a beginner can be immediately productive as well as general-purpose programming languages that are the domain of experienced computer programmers.

 Requirements for a Computer Music Platform